05. Computing variables

 - If the computing requires prior recoding;

-- Always run the recoding codes before the computing code, and then
+- Run the recoding codes before the computing code, and then,

-- Always run the computing code before the descriptive statistics table code.
+- Run the computing code before the descriptive statistics table code.

 - If you do not remember if you did run recoding and computing codes before, run them again.